wabiwabi/wabiwabi/README.md

 Hi!
     I’m Nwabisa.
 I’m interested in solving real world problems with cool code :)
- Currently studying Applied Maths and Computer Science; learning c++ and javascript.
+ Currently studying Applied Maths and Computer Science; learning c++, html, and css.
  I’m looking to collaborate on anything that will help me grow as a developer